 Cole, et al, Western Civilizations, 3rd brief edn, vol. 1; WW Norton 2012.

-1) a better understanding of their major and the larger context in which it developed.
+1) a better understanding of the historical discipline

 ~Group Work/Movie Responses: If an absence is not excused, these assignments cannot be made up.
 If the absence is excused, the student may borrow the movie and hand in movie notes or hand in a written answer to assigned discussion questions from class.